spf13/spf13-vim/README.markdown

 It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.

-The distribution is completely customisable using a `~/.vimrc.local`, `~/.vimrc.bundles.local`, and `~/.vimrc.before.local` Vim RC files.
+The distribution is completely customizable using a `~/.vimrc.local`, `~/.vimrc.bundles.local`, and `~/.vimrc.before.local` Vim RC files.

 ![spf13-vim image][spf13-vim-img]

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well-organized vim directory (similar to Mac's app folders).
+Unlike traditional Vim plugin structure, which (similar to UNIX) throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well-organized vim directory (similar to Mac's app folders).
 Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.

-Lastly (and perhaps most importantly) it is completely cross-platform.
+Lastly (and perhaps most importantly), it is completely cross-platform.
 It works well on Windows, Linux and OSX without any modifications or additional configurations.
 If you are using [MacVim] or Gvim, additional features are enabled.
 So regardless of your environment just clone and run.

 # Installation